smitelli/cosmodoc/src/content/topics/global-variables-and-constants/index.md

 {{< boilerplate/global-cref savedInt8 >}}

-This function was the systemtimer interrupt handler when the program was started.
+This function was the system timer interrupt handler when the program was started.

 {{< boilerplate/global-cref savedInt9 >}}